dCache/dcache-book2/install.md

 A name in square brackets, *without* a forward-slash (`/`) defines a domain.
 A name in square brackets *with* a forward slash defines a service that is to run in a domain.
 Lines starting with a hash-symbol (`#`) are comments and will be ignored by DCACHE.

-There may be several layout files in the layout directory, but only one of them is read by DCACHE when starting up.
-By default it is the `single.conf`.
-If the DCACHE should be started with another layout file you will have to make this configuration in `PATH-ODE-ED/dcache.conf`.
+There may be several layout files in the layout directory, but only one of them is read by dCache when starting up.
+By default it is the **single.conf**.
+If the dCache should be started with another layout file you will have to make this configuration in **/etc/dcache/dcache.conf**.

     dcache.layout=mylayout

-This entry in
-PATH-ODE-ED/dcache.conf
-will instruct DCACHE to read the layout file PATH-ODE-ED/layouts/mylayout.conf when starting up.
+This entry in **/etc/dcache/dcache.conf** will instruct dCache to read the layout file **/etc/dcache/layouts/mylayout.conf** when starting up.

-These are the first lines of `PATH-ODE-ED/layouts/single.conf`:
+These are the first lines of **/etc/dcache/layouts/single.conf**:

     dcache.broker.scheme=none